AromaWeb is Your Source for Extensive Essential Oil and Aromatherapy Information

 Don't let false marketing hype scare you away from the benefits of holistic aromatherapy.
 By exploring AromaWeb and other aromatherapy resources, you can learn how to safely use just a few essential oils and start gaining the benefits of aromatherapy.
 If you realize you hold an even deeper interest, you can learn to make your own products and control the exact ingredients included in your own personal aromatherapy products.

-~ Inhaling Essential Oils
+The Benefit of Inhaling Essential Oils

 If not done correctly and safely, however, the use of essential oils can have severe consequences.

-The Benefit of Physical
+The Benefit of Topical Application

 Essential Oil Blends